mbenalaya/onem2m-analytics/README.md

 ```sh
 $ mvn clean install
 ```
-The binary, config and starting script will be generated under the folder "target"
+The binary and config files will be generated under the folder "target"

 ### Configure the analytics
 Use the config.ini file to make your configuration